Class Action Lawsuit Launched Over Forced Windows 10 Upgrades

 good bet that the judge had the same experience (Score:2)

 Wouldn't they have to show damages?
-(Score:2)
+(Score:3)

 A bad hard drive isn't MS's fault (Score:2)